 - season to taste

-- shrimps into the tray and leave to cool.
+- Pour the shrimps into small pots making sure they're covered in the buttery emulsion and leave to cool.

-- Soften the remaining butter, then spoon a thin layer on top of the prawn
+- When cool, melt the remaining butter, then spoon a thin layer on top of the prawn

 Go back to our first course